contextgeneric/cgp-patterns/content/error-handling.md

 The `RaiseFrom` provider can work with any `Context` that implements `HasErrorType`, without further qualification of what the concrete type for `Context::Error` should be.
-The only additional requirement is that `Context::Error` needs to implement `From<E>`.
+The only additional requirement is that `Context::Error` needs to implement `From<SourceError>`.
-With that constraint in place, we can once again raise errors from any source error `E` to `Context::Error`, without coupling it explicitly in providers like `ValidateTokenIsNotExpired`.
+With that constraint in place, we can once again raise errors from any source error `SourceError` to `Context::Error`, without coupling it explicitly in providers like `ValidateTokenIsNotExpired`.